danwjoyce/chronosig-www/content/post/ppi-intro-post/index.md

 – have yielded poor results (Slade et al. 2008).
 Patient care is delayed because they are being triaged multiple times, by different teams, who may disagree on the most appropriate treatment team for the patient’s needs.
-It is hoped that CHRONOsig will lead to improved and more accurate triage outcomes by automating some parts of the triage process.
+It is hoped that chrono**sig** will lead to improved and more accurate triage outcomes by automating some parts of the triage process.

-# CHRONOsig uses Artificial Intelligence and Machine Learning
+# chronosig uses Artificial Intelligence and Machine Learning

 For a start, what is the difference, if any, between IT, data science, machine learning and artificial intelligence?
 Every time these terms